A Multi-Cluster Kasten Backup Dashboard That Needs No Kasten Credentials

 oc rollout restart deployment/kasten-dashboard -n kasten-io

-The new cluster will appear in the dashboard automatically.
+The new cluster appears in the dashboard automatically.

-The /api/healthz endpoint is designed for external monitoring tools.
+The /api/healthz endpoint is designed for external monitoring tools like Uptime Kuma or Prometheus:

 | HTTP Status | Meaning |